 3.)
 Megachurches can create MORE opportunities for friendship, ministry, and personal accountability than smaller churches.
 Quoting from the book Beyond Megachurch Myths, this article notes that attendees of large churches OR small churches tend to develop the same percentage of friendships.
 “Of the 320,000 Christian churches, 60% of them have fewer than 100 participating adults and children (p.
 45).
 And when surveyed, 64% of megachurch attendees knew as many or more people in the megachurch than they did at smaller churches (p.
 46).”
 Although a significant number of those who attend a megachurch do so for anonymity (which can be a good thing in some cases), because there are more contexts for friendships, more ministry opportunities, and a greater number of people, the potential for friendship and growth is much higher in the megachurch.

 4.)
 Megachurches can be both “missional” and “attractional.”
 The missional church is designed to be mobile, to be decentralized and less encumbered by facility and financial needs, whereas the megachurch is typically described as more “attractional,” built around a “come and see” mentality.
 In his excellent five part series, Can Mega Be Missional, Ed Stetzer suggests that because of their very size, “megachurches can leverage their people for greater kingdom impact.”
 (Here’s PART ONE of that series.)
-For instance, the list of community outreach opportunities undertaken by our local megachurch is quite impressive: from free auto repairs for struggling parents, to a mobile medical unit, to low-income tutoring, to a food warehouse.
+For instance, the list of community outreach opportunities undertaken by our local megachurch is quite impressive: from free auto repairs for struggling parents or getting Rizzo Roofing to repair their roof courtesy of the church, of course if you’re in Palm Beach you could instead use a Palm Beach Roofing Expert to resolve any issue with your house’s roof.
+A mobile medical unit, to low-income tutoring, to a food warehouse.
 Because of their size, megachurches can have significantly more reach into their community than the smaller church.